2021 in ONE Championship: Background

 The event was supposed to be headlined by a trilogy bout between the ONE Light Heavyweight Champion Aung La Nsang and the former ONE Middleweight title challenger Vitaly Bigdash.
 Bigdash later withdrew due to a failed COVID-19 test, and was replaced by Reinier de Ridder.

 A lightweight bout between Eduard Folayang and Yoshihiro Akiyama was expected for ONE on TNT 4.
 However, on April 3, Akiyama pulled out of the bout due to injuries sustained during his training camp.
 Shinya Aoki stepped in to face Folayang, Aoki was scheduled to fight Sage Northcutt in the opening bout of the main card,. but Northcutt withdrew due to lingering COVID-19 issues.

 Sovannahry Em was scheduled to face Colbey Northcutt at women's flyweight.
 Sovannahry Em later withdrew as she sustained an injury during a pre-bout training session, and was replaced by Courtney Martin.

 A flyweight Muay Thai match between Jonathan Haggerty and Elias Mahmoudi was scheduled for the prelims as well, but did not take place.

-ONE CEO Chatri Sityodtong revealed that the former UFC Lightweight champion Eddie Alvarez would face the winner of Marat Gafurov versus Ok Rae-yoon.
-As Ok Rae Yoon won his fight Gafurov, he fought Alvarez in the co-main event.
+ONE CEO Chatri Sityodtong revealed that the former Bellator and UFC Lightweight Champion Eddie Alvarez would face the winner of Marat Gafurov versus Ok Rae-yoon.
+As Ok won his fight Gafurov, he fought Alvarez in the co-main event.

 A muay thai bout between Jackie Buntan and Ekaterina Vandaryeva, as well as a heavyweight mixed martial arts bout between Oumar Kane and Kirill Grishenko were later added to the card.